Martavis Bryant: Sophomore season

 After his first season, Bryant's production increased.
 Against Ball State, he had a 22-yard touchdown catch, a 17-yard carry, and three kickoff returns for 69 yards.
 He finished the game leading the Tigers with 108 all-purpose yards.
 For the season, he showed little improvement, having career highs with 10 receptions, 305 receiving yards, and 4 touchdown catches.
 He led the entire FBS with 30.5 yards per reception.

 Junior season

-His junior season marked the best year in his college career.
+His junior season was his best year in college.
 While playing against No. 5 Georgia, he recovered the game winning onside kick.
 Against North Carolina State, he had 6 receptions for 73 yards.
 On November 14, against Georgia Tech, he had a career-high 176 receiving yards, on five catches, for one touchdown.
 In his second Orange Bowl against No. 6 Ohio State he had three catches, 28 receiving yards, and two touchdowns, marking a career-high.
 He finished 2013 with 42 receptions, 828 receiving yards, and seven touchdown receptions making his career totals, 61 receptions, 1,354 receiving yards, and 13 touchdowns.

 Bryant announced on January 5, 2014, that he would forgo his senior season and enter the 2014 NFL draft.